-Air pollutants are the unwanted substances that enter the atmosphere from various natural and anthropogenic sources.
-These solid, liquid or gaseous substances can be harmful to our health and surroundings.
+Air pollutants are unwanted substances that enter the atmosphere from various natural and anthropogenic sources.
+They can be in solid, liquid, or gaseous form.

 Pollutants that are emitted into the atmosphere directly are known as primary pollutants.

 For example, carbon monoxide emitted from vehicle exhaust and sulfur dioxide from industries are primary pollutants.

 2. Secondary Pollutants

 Secondary pollutants do not enter the air directly but are rather formed in the atmosphere after the reactions between primary pollutants.